ghislaindidyprojects/Label-Recognition-App/README.md

   3. Open your computer terminal and Congigure CLI Access
       - Type the command: AWS configure
-      - Copy and pasteyour Access Key ID, and Secret Access Key
+      - Copy and paste your Access Key ID, and Secret Access Key

   4. Install dependencies
        - in your command prompt type: pip install boto3